 On December 4, 1959, the Headquarters Office of the Association was closed in New York and moved to Pompano Beach, Florida

 On January 18, 1954, through its legal representative, petitioned the New York Secretary of State to change its name to the National Industrial Leather Association.
 This petition was granted and the organization then became the National Industrial Leather Association Incorporated.
 This change was made for the reason that the Association now represented not only the manufacturers of leather belting but also manufacturers of mechanical leathers, leather packings, and textile leathers.
 On June 4, 1954, the Internal Revenue Service extended income tax exemption to the National Industrial Leather Association Incorporated.

 The association established its own headquarters at 41 Park Row, New York and Mr. Rath among others, became an employee of the association.

 Manufacturers of textile leathers applied for membership in the Association which resulted in the recognition of the Textile Leather Division of the Association.

 Manufacturers of mechanical leather packings were accepted into the membership of the Association under the name of Mechanical Leather Packing Division.

-Income tax exemption granted the Association on August 28th, 1942.
+Income tax exemption granted to the Association on August 28, 1942.